IHarmers/python101/lesson_3/functions.md

 to the function caller by using the **return** statement.
 All variables which are declared in the function can only be used within the function.

-The following example demonstrates how to use the function:
+The following example demonstrates how to use a function:

 ```Python
 def my_function(argument1, argument2):